MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 2.9.4
+- We're re-releasing v2.9.2 with a newer version because it contained a breaking change.
+Version 2.9.3 will be re-released as v3.0.0.

 #### 2.9.3
 - Fixed a bug that caused code coverage policy to read wrong data when multiple test adapters were used.